Test-More/test-more/README.md

 ## Test2::

-The Test2:: namespace is intended for extentions and frameworks.
+The Test2:: namespace is intended for extensions and frameworks.
 Tools, Plugins, etc should not go directly into this namespace.
-However extentions that are used to build tools and plugins may go here.
+However extensions that are used to build tools and plugins may go here.

 In short: If the module exports anything that should be run directly by a test